Measuring the frequency dynamics of financial connectedness and systemic risk: Systemic risk in the US financial sector

-A broader picture concerning the spillovers was later provided by \citet{diebold2009}, who explicitly investigated volatilities and returns separately, and uncovered contagion effects in volatilities.
+A broader picture concerning spillovers was later provided by \citet{diebold2009}, who explicitly investigated volatilities and returns separately and uncovered contagion effects in volatilities.
 In the same paper, the authors side-stepped the controversial topic of contagion, which had already been tied predominantly to financial crises and introduced the concept of spillovers, which refer to varying interdependency between the markets.
-Borrowing from both the contagion and interdependence notions, \citet{diebold2009} define a rigorous framework for measuring spillovers of returns and volatility across markets, and they coin connectedness in their subsequent work \citep{diebold2011network}, in which they measure systemic risk in the US financial sector.
-The methodology has successfully been used to measure connectedness effects by hundreds of studies in the literature over the course of a few years.
-However, the literature is still silent about the origins of the connectedness on business cycle levels.
+Borrowing from both the contagion and interdependence notions, \citet{diebold2009} define a rigorous framework for measuring spillovers of returns and volatility across markets.
+These authors coin the term connectedness in their subsequent work \citep{diebold2011network}, in which they measure systemic risk in the US financial sector.
+Over the course of a few years, hundreds of studies in the literature successfully used this methodology to measure connectedness effects.
+However, the literature is still silent about the origins of the connectedness on business-cycle levels.